Dmoment/Dmoment-github.io/_posts/2020-10-12-devise/2020-10-12-devise-sendgrid-rails-integration.md

     config.action_mailer.delivery_method = :smtp
     config.action_mailer.default_url_options ={:host => 'http://localhost:3000'}
     {% endhighlight %}
+This setup configuration is both for production and development environment.
 Now it is all set up.
-When you sign up now sendgrid will send a verification link to the registered email of the user
+When you sign up now sendgrid will send a verification link to the registered email of the user.
+The confirmation link will look something like this.

 ![Sendgrid verification link](/2020/10/12/email_confirmation.png)

+If you want to redirect the user to a specific url after they clicked the link in the confirmation email, override the after_confirmation_path_for in your confirmations_controller:

+Create a new confirmations_controller.rb in app/controllers directory:
+{% highlight ruby %}
+class ConfirmationsController < Devise::ConfirmationsController
+  private
+  def after_confirmation_path_for(resource_name, resource)
+    sign_in(resource) # In case you want to sign in the user your_new_after_confirmation_path end end
+ {% endhighlight %}
+In config/routes.rb, add this line so that Devise will use your custom ConfirmationsController.
+This assumes Devise operates on users table (you may edit to match yours).
+{% highlight ruby %}
+devise_for :users, controllers: { confirmations: 'confirmations' }
+ {% endhighlight %}
+ Restart the web server, and you should have it.